pinter-gabor-at/dirtcheap/README.md

 ![Recipe1](images/recipe1.png) ![Recipe2](images/recipe2.png)

+Since V1.1.0 there are two more recipes to create dirt from sand and clay.

 ## License

 Standard MIT license.
 Feel free to learn from it and incorporate it in your own projects.